Authentication

 Scopes use a 3-segment dot-separated format: category.resource.permission

-Permissions (CRUDS)
+Permissions

-Each resource supports the following permissions:
+Each resource supports two permissions:

 CodePermission